-A procedure must be defined and implemented at the plant for handling slaughter waste and risk material in accordance with the German Act on the Disposal of Animal By-Products (TierNebG) and Reg.
+A procedure must be defined and implemented at the plant for handling animal by-products from slaughter that are not intended for human consumption and risk material in accordance with the German Act on the

+Disposal of Animal By-Products (TierNebG) and Reg.
 (EC) No. 1069/2009, including its implementation order (EC) No. 142/2011.